lucashdez/nvim-config/Readme.md

   ] @ignore
 ```

-Now the problem will be temporally fixed
+Now the problem will be temporally fixed.

 ## TODO comments
 ![](./img/TODO1.png)